 This popular French-style bistro is located at the lower end of upper Dorćol in the famous street of Strahinjića Bana (better known as Silicon Valley or Ostrich Valley) at number 52b.
 The bar tends to be packed with people at all times.
-Pastis offers variety of wines, and is open for breakfast.
+Pastis offers a variety of wines and is open for breakfast.

 Pastis is quite a trendy and upmarket place, where people like to feel a little posh.
 This is also the place where British actor Ralph Fiennes spent a few mornings drinking coffee and reading newspapers while filming Coriolanus.

 Another Belgrade classic.
 Located at Simina 6 in upper Dorćol, right in the heart of Belgrade.
 Here one gets a feel of the true spirit of the city.
 Centrala looks like a big window from the outside and the interior is a bit retro.
 There is no fancy drinks… because this place simply doesn’t need that sort of thing.
 It reflects the spirit of the bygone times when things like that didn’t matter.
 This is a very popular bar indeed.

 Ventil is classic Dorćol.
-It’s located in Kapetan Mišina at number 14, in a basement that gets packed with the people who belong to younger generation.
-It can be pretty noisy indeed, and is the perfect place to drink beer and eating peanuts and smoki (a famous Serbian snack).
+It’s located in Kapetan Mišina at number 14, in a basement that gets packed with the people who belong to the younger generation.
+It can be pretty noisy indeed and is the perfect place to drink beer and eating peanuts and smoki (a famous Serbian snack).
 The crowd here is relaxed and friendly.
-The music choice is interesting as Ventil provides a space for non-professional musicians, DJs and artists to play music, perform live acts and exhibit.
+The music choice is interesting as Ventil provides a space for non-professional musicians, DJs, and artists to play music, perform live acts and exhibit.